ronkok/Hurmet/docs/en/manual.md

 Trigonometry functions.

-The trig functions listed above will assume that the argument is in radians unless you tell it otherwise.
+The trig functions listed above will assume that a real argument is in radians unless you tell it otherwise.
 You can tell it otherwise by just writing in a unit, as in: `tan('45°')` and running a unit-aware calculation.

+Complex numbers are also valid arguments.

 A positive integer written as a superscript after a trig function name will return the function result raised to a power. <br>So that: ¢sin^2 θ = (sin θ)^2¢.